 Architects: Chan Mock Architects

-The café and kitchenette are contiguous with the entry space, and serve as a central node between departments.
-Guests are welcomed into the space with building, snacks, and a variety of places to sit and work.
-Coffee, snacks, and playful seating provide a touch of warmth to the space, and promote casual conversation and collaboration among the staff.
+The café and kitchenette of Tufts University are contiguous with the entry space and serve as a central node between departments.
+Guests are welcomed into space with buildings, snacks, and a variety of places to sit and work.
+Coffee, snacks, and playful seating provide a touch of warmth to space and promote casual conversation and collaboration among the staff.

 Offices for senior staff are visually integrated into the larger workspace via demountable glass partitions.
 Great care was taken to provide sound-attenuating finishes such as acoustic wall paneling and gypsum, and door gaskets to allow for privacy during sensitive conversations.
 Accents are coordinated with the larger palette to create a unified look across departments.